DebjitSarkar/personal/about.md

 <img src="https://i.imgur.com/I0GcIx1.png" width="400">

 ## Honors
-* Dean's List at the University of Michigan - Fall 2017
+* Dean's List at the University of Michigan - Fall 2017, Winter 2018
 * High Achiever in the College of Engineering at Michigan State University - Recognized as the top student among the junior class of electrical engineering majors for the 2016-17 school year

 <img src="https://i.imgur.com/XLEivdM.png" width="400">